Skip to content

 # COUNT(*) Count all rows

-# * COUNT(*) Explicit row count
+#* or # * COUNT(*) Explicit row count

-#(col) COUNT(col) Count non-null values
+#col or # col COUNT(col) Count non-null values

-#(distinct col) COUNT(DISTINCT col) Distinct values
+#(distinct col) COUNT(DISTINCT col) Explicit distinct

 Multiple Grouping Columns